SanamBodake/SanamBodake/README.md

-## Hi there 👋
+## 👋 Hi there!
+I’m Sanam Bodake

 <!--
 **SanamBodake/SanamBodake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+🤵‍♀️ ABOUT ME:
+I'm an experienced Analyst with a strong background in SQL and Advanced Excel.
+With a passion for data analysis and problem-solving, I specialize in extracting meaningful insights from complex datasets to drive business decisions.

+💼 Professional Experience:
+- Extensive experience in data analysis, reporting, and dashboard creation using Advanced Excel.
+- Proficient in SQL for data querying, manipulation, and database management.
+- Hands-on experience in the media domain, analyzing trends, and optimizing content strategies.